mesosphere/usi/docs/code-culture.md

 ## Testing

 Tests are executable documentation and should be **written, read and maintained** as such.
 A test tells its reader a short story about how some part of the system should behave given a certain input.
-Hundreds of excellent books and articles are dedicated to writing proper tests, so we'll try to avoid repeating them here.
+Hundreds of excellent books and articles are dedicated to writing proper tests, so we'll try to avoid repeating them here, however:

+* Choose the lightest testing mechanism that suits the need; if something can be tested well at a unit level, then test there first.
+IE: An integration test might check that a validation error is properly returned via the API, but a unit test should check the 20 different ways a validation fails.
+* Avoid mocks/stubbing.
+Mocks are often a code smell that happens when effects are coupled with business logic, and the tests often look too much like the implementation.
+If we separate our effects then we don't need mocks.
+Preference for fake implementations of interfaces (IE MockMesos flow) over "method X should be invoked once with param Y and return Z".

 ### On Libraries and Styles